Three Generations of Family History

 - Were you sent away to visit relatives or grandparents?

 - Were you or your mother ever hospitalized and forced to be apart from one another?

-- Did something traumatic happen while your mother was pregnant you?
+- Did something traumatic happen while your mother was pregnant with you?

 - Did you experience a difficult birth?